Pariah state: Common characteristics

 Geldenhuys has identified four common characteristics shared by many pariah states that are unrelated to any actions of international deviance that might have qualified them as pariahs under the various criteria.

-The first is that pariah states tend to lack strong identity as a nation.
+The first is that pariah states tend to lack a strong national identity.
 Geldenhuys cites Iraq as an example.
-Iraq is a relatively young nation state with "artificial borders."
-Saddam Hussein's ruling Ba'ath party denied that Iraqis formed a nation.
-Rather, they maintained that Iraqis were part of a larger Arab nation.
-(Iraqi Kurds are not Arabs.)
+Iraq is a relatively young nation-state with "artificial borders."
+Saddam Hussein's ruling Ba'ath Party denied that Iraqis formed a nation.
+Rather, they maintained that Iraqis (excluding Kurds) were part of a larger Arab nation.

 The second characteristic is that, although they are not necessarily small, pariah states cannot be "regarded as a major power in world terms."
 Certainly there are individuals who disagree with this second characteristic, such as Noam Chomsky (cited above) and author-journalist Robert Parry, each of whom has applied his own personal criteria to describe the United States as a pariah state.

 The third characteristic noted by Geldenhuys is that pariah states tend to develop a siege mentality.
 Similar to the "push effect" (described above regarding sanctions against nations developing nuclear arms), this siege mentality can motivate pariah states to develop costly and ambitious arms programs.

 Finally, pariah states tend to develop resentments against the established world order.
 They may seek to subvert the international status quo.
-These characteristics are presented as generalizations, and not intended by the author to apply to every pariah state.
+These characteristics are presented as generalizations and are not intended by the author to apply to every pariah state.

+Examples

+Some countries have been described as pariah states in various publications and analyses due to numerous factors, including human rights abuses and violations of international laws.